-For example, an item that was last modified on 26 May 2015 will be backed up to the subfolder named 2015, all items last modified in 2016 – to the 2016 subfolder, and so on.
+The structure of the repository directory consists of subfolders that are organized and named based on the last modification time of items that are being backed up.
+For example, an item that was last modified on 26 May 2015 will be backed up to the subfolder named 2015, all items last modified in 2016 – to the 2016 subfolder and so on.

-Repository.xml file stores configuration settings, including proxy and management server IDs.
+- The Repository.xml file that stores overall configuration settings, including proxy and management servers IDs.

 - The repository.adb file, which is the database file that keeps your Office 365 organizations data.
 Such data is kept according to the retention policy.
 For details, see Understanding Retention Policy.